AlexanderDefuria/METALLIC/README.md

 Run the "main.py" to get the meta-feature

 The "test_dataset" here is to test the recommendation system.
 Please **do not** use them in "creating_metafeatures" part and any training process.

+"data_statistics.ipynb" is used for summarizing all the dataset

 # validation
 Models are already built but notice that neural network models need scaling to get a better result.
 Otherwise, the MSE would be extremely unstable. "deep_validation.py" is not a good example because it does not have scaling process.
 Please use "deep_validation2.py" and "deep_validation3.py"